vultr/terraform-provider-vultr/website/docs/r/object_storage.html.markdown

 * `cluster_id` - (Required) The ID of the region that you want the object storage to be deployed in.
 * `tier_id` - (Required) The ID of the tier to deploy the storage under.
 * `label` - (Optional) The description you want to give your object storage.

+* `bucket` (Optional) supports the following

+**NOTE** Bucket support in Terraform relies solely on the local Terraform state.
+If you change these values outside of Terraform it will not detect the state drift.
+This will be added in a future version.

+**NOTE** Updating any element of a bucket will necessitate destroying and re-creating of the bucket

+* `name` - (Required) A name for the bucket
+* `enable_versioning` - (Optional) Whether or not the versioning is enabled in the bucket
+* `enable_lock` - (Optional) Whether or not object lock is enabled in the bucket

 ## Attributes Reference